Prior sample size extensions for assessing prior impact and prior--likelihood discordance

-Of course, the fact that $\mu_m\approx \tilde T_m$ is needed much more than merely to justify the notation $\mu_m$.
-It guides us to carry out an asymptotic analysis that can render meaningful statistical insights for our purposes.
-Specifically, the usual asymptotic regime where the data size $k$ going to infinity but with the prior specifications considered fixed, e.g., the prior data size $m$ as a fixed constant, is inapplicable here because then the impact of the prior is asymptotically negligible, providing no insight whatsoever on any prior-likelihood conflict.
-Indeed, any asymptotic regime where the prior impact becomes negligible would run into the same problem.

-The simple concept that we can approximate $ \mu_m$ by $\tilde T_m$ turns out to provide rather useful insights for forming an appropriate asymptotic regime, a regime that permits $m$ to grow with $k$ such that $r=m/(k+m)$ stays within the interval $(0,1)$.
-Specifically, if we let $\Delta=\sqrt{m}(\mu_m-\mu_T)/\sigma_T$, then the fact that $\Delta \approx \sqrt{m}(\tilde T_m-\mu_T)/\sigma_T$ means that even under the assumption $\theta_1=\theta_0$, $\Delta^2$ will not approach zero, because $\Delta^2$ is a test statistic---based on data $\tilde T_m$--- of the null hypothesis $H_0: \theta_1=\theta_0$, and its asymptotic null distribution, as $m\rightarrow \infty$, is the chi-squared distribution $\chi^2_1$.
-It is therefore meaningful in our asymptotic regime to consider $\Delta^{2}$ as fixed while allowing $m$ to grow, especially because $\Delta^2$ provides a probabilistic yardstick for assessing how the prior data set, as a proxy for the prior information, differs from the current data set used for the likelihood function.
-Perhaps an even clearer justification of $\Delta$ is to write $m=\sigma^2_T/\sigma^2_{\pi}$, as we did before.
-Then, $\Delta=(\mu_m-\mu_T)/\sigma_\pi$, which can be viewed as the relative difference between the prior mean (or centrality) and the true mean with respect to the prior standard deviation, is clearly a good measure of how our prior specification deviates from the actual data forming our likelihood.
-Consequently, we make the following assumption for our asymptotic regime. \begin{assumption} For the $\mu_m$ given in Assumption~\ref{a1}, we assume that it can be expressed as
+The simple concept that we can approximate $ \mu_m$ by $\tilde T_m$ turns out to provide rather useful insights for forming an appropriate asymptotic regime, a regime that permits $m$ to grow with $k$ such that $k/(k+m)$ stays within the interval $(0,1)$.
+Specifically, if we let $\Delta=\sqrt{m}(\mu_m-\mu_T)/\sigma_T$, then the fact that $\Delta \approx \sqrt{m}(\tilde T_m-\mu_T)/\sigma_T$ means that even under the assumption $\theta_1=\theta_0$, $\Delta^2$ will not approach zero, because $\Delta^2$ is a test statistic---based on data $\tilde T_m$---of the null hypothesis $H_0: \theta_1=\theta_0$; its asymptotic null distribution, as $m\rightarrow \infty$, is the chi-squared distribution $\chi^2_1$, which is exact in the normal example of Section~\ref{sec:norm}.
+It is therefore meaningful in our asymptotic regime to consider $\Delta$ as fixed while permitting $m$ to grow, because $\Delta$ provides a probabilistic yardstick for assessing how the prior data set, as a proxy for the prior information, differs from the current data set used for the likelihood function.
+Consequently, we build our asymptotic regime under the following assumption: \begin{assumption} For the $\mu_m$ given in Assumption~\ref{a1}, we assume that it can be expressed as

 for some fixed constant $\Delta\in \mbR.$ \end{assumption}